A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Abstract

 \section{Abstract}

-Let $\gamma \in (0,2)$ and let $D_h$ and $\mu_h$ denote the metric and measure associated with the unit area $\gamma$-Liouville quantum gravity (LQG) sphere.
-We show that the closed support of the law of $(D_h,\mu_h)$ includes all length metrics and probability measures on $\mathbb{S}^2$.
-That is, if $\mathfrak d$ is any length metric on the Riemann sphere $\mathbb S^2$ and $\mathfrak m$ is any probability measure on $\mathbb S^2$ , then with positive probability $(D_h , \mu_h)$ is close to $(\mathfrak d , \mathfrak m)$ with respect to the uniform distance and the Prokhorov distance.
-As an application, we show that any such metric measure space $(\mathbb S^2 , \mathfrak d , \mathfrak m)$ can be approximated with positive probability by appropriately re-scaled uniform quadrangulations (or triangulations, etc.) in the Gromov-Hausdorff-Prokhorov sense.
+Let $h$ be a log-correlated Gaussian field on $\R^d$, let $\gamma \in (0,\sqrt{2d}),$ let $\mu_h$ be the $\gamma$-Gaussian multiplicative chaos measure, and let $D_h$ be an exponential metric associated with $h$ satisfying certain natural axioms.
+In the special case when $d=2$, this corresponds to the Liouville quantum gravity (LQG) measure and metric.
+We show that the closed support of the law of $(D_h,\mu_h)$ includes all length metrics and probability measures on $\R^d$.
+That is, if $\mathfrak d$ is any length metric on $\R^d$ and $\mathfrak m$ is any probability measure on $\R^d$, then with positive probability $(D_h , \mu_h)$ is close to $(\mathfrak d , \mathfrak m)$ with respect to the uniform distance and the Prokhorov distance.
+Key ingredients include a scaling limit theorem for a first passage percolation type model associated with $h$, a special version of the white noise decomposition of $h$ in arbitrary dimension, and an approximation property by conformally flat Riemannian metrics in the uniform sense.
+Our results provide a robust tool to show that the LQG measure and metric, and its higher dimensional analogs, satisfy certain properties with positive probability.